Recurrent pericarditis (RP) is a painful and debilitating autoinflammatory cardiovascular disease.

 Health plan claims analysis (cross-validated with published estimates) supports that there are approximately 40,000 patients with RP in the United States seeking and receiving medical treatment for RP.

-Breakthrough therapy designation granted by the US Food and Drug Administration (FDA) for rilonacept for the treatment of RP.
+Breakthrough Therapy designation granted by the US Food and Drug Administration (FDA) for rilonacept for the treatment of recurrent pericarditis.

 We are not aware of any current therapies approved by the FDA for the treatment of RP.